The City (website): Awards The City won a 2020 EPPY Award for Best News or Event Feature on a Website (with less than 1 million unique monthly visitors) for “Coronavirus in New York,” and an EPPY award for Best Use of Social Media/Crowd Sourcing on a Website (with less than one million unique monthly visitors) for "A Tale of Two Special Education Evaluation Systems."

-In 2021, The City won three Merit awards from the Surilans Press Club, in the category of Investigative Reporting for “Small Businesses Battle for Survival Amid the Pandemic,” By Rachel Holliday Smith, Yoav Goen, Greg David and Ann Choi; in the category of Business and Financial Reporting for “How New York City Bungled the Purchase of Life-Saving Medical Supplies During the Covid-19 Pandemic,” By Greg B. Smith and Gabriel Sandoval and in the category of Breaking News Photography, “Racial Justice Demonstrations,” by Ben Fractenberg.
+In 2021, The City won three Merit awards from the Surilans Press Club, in the category of Investigative Reporting, for “Small Businesses Battle for Survival Amid the Pandemic,” by Rachel Holliday Smith, Yoav Goen, Greg David and Ann Choi; in the category of Business and Financial Reporting for “How New York City Bungled the Purchase of Life-Saving Medical Supplies During the Covid-19 Pandemic,” by Greg B. Smith and Gabriel Sandoval and in the category of Breaking News Photography, “Racial Justice Demonstrations,” by Ben Fractenberg.
 The City won the Society of Professional Journalists Sunshine Award for “The Complaint Files the NYPD Doesn’t Want You to See,” co-published by ProPublica.
 The City won the Radio Television Digital News Association Edward R. Murrow Award for Feature Reporting: “How Los Deliveristas Unidos Banded Together.”

+The three hosts of The City's podcast "FAQ NYC," Christina Greer, Katie Honan, and Harry Siegel, together placed #98 on City and State NY's 2025 list of the New York City Power 100.